• Skip to primary navigation

 Round white serving bowl filled with mashed butternut squash with a piece pf rosemary in the middle of it

 This mashed butternut squash is an old family recipe that I made a little bit healthier while still keeping it creamy and flavorful.
-It is a nutritious side dish that is super low maintenance and lighter than traditional mashed sweet potatoes, which is another family favorite.
+It is a nutritious side dish that is super low maintenance and lighter than traditional mashed sweet potatoes, or mashed potatoes which are also family favorites.

 In this recipe, we roasted the butternut squash slowly right in the skin allowing the natural sugars to become released forming a golden, tender, and caramelized result.
 Then it is scooped, mashed and combined with butter, milk, garlic, and herbs resulting in the most delicious savory mashed butternut squash you will ever have!